-Q I installed a 50 amp combiner on my boat which has a 90 amp alternator.
+Q I installed a 100 amp combiner on my boat which has a 90 amp alternator.
 Last year the contacts welded shut so I replaced it but now it has happened again.
-Should I have used a 160 amp combiner?A (Obsolete, the Combiner50 is discontinued.)
-No, the 50 amp combiner is probably adequate.
+Should I have used a 160 amp combiner?A No, the 100 amp combiner is probably adequate.
 Typically only a portion of the current flows through the combiner because the charging source is connected directly to one of the banks.
 Your problem is most likely that the installer did too good a job and did not follow the installation instructions.
 The intuition that bigger is better applies to most installations, however it can kill a combiner.
 The instructions for the 160 amp combiner recommend a minimum wire run from the battery of 3 feet to each combiner terminal and recommend a wire size no heavier than 6 gauge.
-The leads come already attached with the 50 and 100 amp combiner which must not be shortened.
+The leads come already attached with the 100 amp combiner which must not be shortened.
 This wire has a negligible resistance to the normal charging current and has zero voltage drop as the batteries reach full charge but it does have enough resistance and inductance to prevent the contacts welding when the batteries being combined are at different voltages and one battery is supplying high power to the other for a few seconds.

 Q My batteries are over 20 feet apart.
 Can I connect the combiner to the existing selector switch instead of directly to the batteries?A It is OK to connect the combiner at the selector switch if you already have heavy duty cables from the switch to the batteries.
 You must still observe the wire size and length limitations that come in the instructions for the connection between the combiner and the switch terminals.
 Using a heavier gauge, or a shorter length will remove the protection that this very small resistance provides to the contacts.